drbean/edit/steve/evaluation.md

 It's creative.
 You're building something.
 Have fun.

-Here is a list of things you should think about (in order of importance):
+Here is a list of things to keep in your mind (in order of importance):

-* Content
-* Organization
-* Vocabulary
-* Grammar
+1. _Content_ (ie, your ideas)
+1. _Organization_ (ie, ordering your ideas so that the reader can understand them, and see the connections between them, easily)
+1. _Vocabulary_ (ie, the words you use)
+1. _Grammar_ (ie, putting the words together following the rules of English)
-* Spelling and mechanics (ie, spacing, punctuation, etc)
+1. _Spelling and mechanics_ (ie, spacing, punctuation, etc)

+Can you think about 2.
+Organization, without forgetting about 4.
+Grammar?
+Can you think about 3.
+Vocabulary without forgetting about 1.
+Content?

+It's difficult!
+You have to keep the five things in mind continually while you write the essay.

 Here, from an unidentified textbook, is a list of questions about organization you should be asking yourself as you write: